-In Sicily the chignon is called tuppo and the cap of this celestial brioche looks like a tuppo!
-I have not yet discovered when, how and by whom the shape, which makes the difference, of this "bread" that I consider sweet-salty was born.
+In Sicily the chignon is called tuppo and the cap of this celestial brioche resembles a tuppo!
+I have not yet discovered when, how and by whom the shape, which makes the difference, of this "bread" that I consider sweet-savoury was born.

 Once upon a time I just ate it, fantasizing about being able to prepare it.
 In fact, unfortunately, I don't have a handed down recipe.
-In the last few years, however, I've gotten to work.
-Thus, devoid of historical information, after research, trials, failures, I present my perfect recipe .
+In recent years, however, I have gotten to work.
+So, without historical information, after research, tests, failures, I present to you my perfect recipe .

-The brioche in Italy is presented in many ways from the Maritozzo to the croissant.
+Brioche in Italy comes in many ways, from the Maritozzo to the Croissant.

-But there is one certainty: the brioche with tuppo is only Sicilian .
-Piece after piece ( pizzuddo after pizzuddu ) it is soaked in the sweet granita.
-Try to cut it in half and you will see that it transforms into the soft container that welcomes the scoops (not scoops!) of the delicious, creamy homemade ice cream.
-By detaching the tuppo and using it as a teaspoon, you can enjoy the cold dessert, little by little.
+But there is one certainty: brioche with tuppo is only Sicilian .
+Piece after piece ( pizzuddo posto pizzuddu ) is soaked in the sweet granite.
+Try cutting it in half and you will see that it transforms into the soft container that holds the scoops (not scoops!) of the delicious, creamy artisanal ice cream.
+By detaching the tuppo and using it like a teaspoon, you can enjoy the cold dessert, little by little.

 The brioche with tuppo is poetry.
-In my memory it's Marina ice cream, it's the one in via Montalbo hand in hand with grandfather, the homemade granitas in the summers spent with the aunts, the snack at school, the first parties in elementary school.
-In a savory version it is the giant brioscione that the mother patiently emptied to fill with all the good things.
+In my memory it is the ice cream at the Marina, it is the one in Via Montalbo hand in hand with my grandfather, the homemade granitas in the summers spent with my aunts, the snack at school, the first parties in primary school.
+In the savory version it is the giant brioscione that the mother patiently emptied to fill with all the goodness of God.

-This simple but laborious (and certainly very slow ) recipe brings back aromas and flavors that were somewhat lost.
-This, unfortunately, is now a constant, since the handcrafted product is subject to too much sale to continue to remain so.
+This simple but laborious (and certainly very slow ) recipe restores aromas and flavors that had been somewhat lost.
+This, unfortunately, is now a constant, since the artisanal product is subject to too much sale for it to continue to remain so.

 Try these brioches, they are delicious and very soft.
-The effort in kneading and the long wait will be wonderfully rewarded by the scent that is released, by the delicate but greedy taste, by the soft consistency, by the pleasure of eating them fresh from the oven.
-And maybe dip them in milky coffee or chocolate.
+The effort in kneading and the long wait will be wonderfully rewarded by the scent that is released, by the delicate but delicious taste, by the soft consistency, by the pleasure of eating them freshly out of the oven.
+And maybe dip them in coffee with milk or chocolate.

-Of course, you have to get up a little early but, believe me, at least once it's worth it.
-I recommend, even if you own a planetary mixer, abandon yourself to the sublime joy of the handmade dough.
+Of course, you have to get up a little early but, believe me, it's worth it at least once.
+I also recommend that if you own a planetary mixer, abandon yourself to the sublime joy of handmade dough.

 Good brioches with tuppo!